KyleRego/KyleRego.github.io/collections/_computer_science_notes/how-to-design-programs.markdown

     [else (count-sl sexp sy) ])))
 {% endhighlight %}

-The recursiveness of this function parallels the data type definition in every aspect.
+This function mirrors the data type definition in every aspect, which I think is kind of interesting.

 My review on this book: it's a buy (actually it's free and you can read it at [htdp.org](https://htdp.org/))!